 Probabilistic/Bayesian methods: ProSeg

 Which one you pick depends on what inputs you have (H&E/DAPI images, nuclear staining, transcript coordinates) and your computational budget.
-In this tutorial, we use a two-step approach: StarDist for initial HE segmentation, then ProSeg to refine those boundaries using transcript locations.
+In this tutorial, we use a two-step approach using the wrapper sopa: StarDist for initial HE segmentation, then ProSeg to refine those boundaries using transcript locations.

 StarDist